An engaging three-part extracurricular experience that trains students to create a research project on any topic

-This program is designed to be as screen free as possible.
+This program is designed to be as screen-free as possible.
 In order to keep this program safe and contactless, students learn from their mentors and peers through digital meetings.
 The weekly digital group meetings last 1 hour and mentor meetings are 30-60 minutes.
 However, all other components of the program are screen-free and mostly outdoors.

 How does the program work with a pre-existing school schedule?

-For progams during the school year, group sessions take place after school and individual mentor sessions can be arranged at a specific time that works for both parties.
-This program requires 4-8 hours of work per week, similar to the demands of a typical extracurricular program, except that it’s designed to reinforce science learning.
+For programs during the school year, group sessions take place after school and individual mentor sessions can be arranged at a specific time that works for both parties.
+This program requires 4-8 hours of work per week, similar to the demands of a typical extracurricular program.
 You can expect concepts in this program to overlap with some parts of your child’s science class.

 How is this program different than what students are already learning in science class?

-This program reinforces the hands-on parts of science, and builds student creativity.
+This program reinforces the hands-on parts of science and builds student creativity.
 Instead of learning from a textbook, students can create their own projects.
-This kind of confidence has a stronger impact on students than traditional science classes, and also reinforces what students have learned in science class through real world applications.
+This kind of confidence has a stronger impression on students than traditional science classes and reinforces what students have learned in science class through real-world applications.

 What kinds of research projects can students create?

-Students are encourage to create a project around any topic they feel passionate about!
+Students are encouraged to create a project around any topic they feel passionate about!
 This can extend to any areas of science, including having a social science component.
-We try to pair students with a mentor who’s field experience is similar to their chosen project.
+We try to pair students with a mentor whose field experience is similar to their chosen project.

 Who is this program for?
 Can students without research experience participate?

 This program is for any child that is high school age (grades 9-12).
-We can accomodate participants located anywhere in the world, as long as they have a relaible internet connection.
+We can accommodate participants located anywhere in the world, as long as they have a reliable internet connection.

 No prior research experience is necessary for this program.

 What is required to apply for a financial assistance, and how is this awarded?